olexiy/pimp_my_jenkins/README.md

 + blueocean

 Testing Docker availability from the Jenkins:
-> docker exec -it jenkins bush
+> docker exec -it jenkins bash

 > docker ps -a